dfdchain/dfd2.0_wallet_browser_plugin/dfd_pay/docs/index.md

 * queryPayInfo: function (serialNumber, options): return Promise of sent payId/serialNumber state

-when XwcExtWallet or dfd mobile wallet send a transaction in dapp usage, they can bind the transaction's payId to txid. and Dapp can use dfdPay.queryPayInfo to query payId's txid and transaction state.
+when DfdExtWallet or dfd mobile wallet send a transaction in dapp usage, they can bind the transaction's payId to txid. and Dapp can use dfdPay.queryPayInfo to query payId's txid and transaction state.